synocate/draft-js-autosave-plugin/README.md

 ## draft-js-plugins-editor version info

-This plugin is built for `draft-js-plugins-editor` version `2.0.0-beta10` and should be considered to be in beta until draft-js-plugins-editor and this plugin reach a full `2.0.0` release
+This plugin is built for `draft-js-plugins-editor` version `2.0.0-beta10` and should be considered to be in beta until draft-js-plugins-editor and/or this plugin reach a full `2.0.0` release

 ## License